-A report of a problem should normally be made in the first place to the staff member's head of department or, if they are not available and the matter is urgent or involves the head of department themselves, to the Domestic Bursar.
-Alternatively, if the matter involves health and safety Issues, the staff member may wish to raise the matter with the College Safety Adviser

-Safetyadviser@robinson.cam.ac.uk or with the Responsible Office - currently Domestic Bursar.
+A report of a problem should normally be made in the first place to the staff member's head of department or, if they are not available and the matter is urgent or involves the head of department themselves, to the HR Manager.
+Alternatively, if the matter involves health and safety Issues, the staff member may wish to raise the matter with the College Safety Adviser Safetyadviser@robinson.cam.ac.uk or with the Responsible Office - currently Head of Estates.